 - Slice the zucchini lengthwise, hollow out the flesh and place the zucchini in a 13 x 9“ casserole pan.
 Chop the zucchini flesh and reserve in a small mixing bowl.

 - Sauté the chorizo and sweet Italian sausage over medium heat until cooked through.
 Add the garlic, onion and reserved chopped zucchini.
 Cook for about three minutes.

-- Toss in the chopped tomatoes and season with salt and pepper to taste.
+- Toss in the chopped tomatoes and season with salt and a teaspoon pepper to taste.
 Cook an additional minute.

 - Spoon the sausage mixture into the zucchini boats.
 Sprinkle the Panko breadcrumbs, mozzarella and Parmesan cheese over the tops of the zucchini boats.